TECO’s proposed price hike faces backlash

-The latest proposal would see rates increase by more than 20 percent over the next three years.
+The latest proposal would see rates go up by more than 20 percent over the next three years.

-During Hurricane Milton, Paul Paduano's power didn't go out, but his problems with TECO go back a few years.
+During Hurricane Milton, Paul Paduano's power didn't go out, but his beef with TECO goes back a few years anyway.

 The streetlights in his Apollo Beach neighborhood are hit-and-miss.

-"They're not there for aesthetics.
-They're also there for safety," Paduano said.
+"They're not there for aesthetics, they're also there for safety," he said.

-He wrote an email to the public service commission, hoping to convince them not to adopt TECO's requests to raise rates on typical consumers from 136 dollars a month to 165 dollars a month by 2027.
+He wrote an email to the public service commission, hoping to convince them not to adopt TECO's requests to raise rates on typical consumers from $136 a month to $165 a month by 2027.

 TECO workers at a staging area in Tampa.